 (5) Verbal and written instructions for post-treatment care and procedures for obtaining emergency care.

-(B) Each freestanding birth center shall develop and follow current care protocols utilizing nationally recognized and accepted standards of care while maintaining the holistic environment.
-Each center shall maintain a current listing of the procedures and protocols and shall provide services in accordance with the clinical capabilities of the birth center.
+(B) Each center shall develop and follow current care protocols utilizing nationally recognized and accepted standards of care while maintaining the holistic environment.
+Each center shall maintain a current listing of the procedures and protocols and shall provide services in accordance with the clinical capabilities of the center.

-(C) Each freestanding birth center shall provide intrapartum care that requires minimal intervention and technology including:
+(C) Each center shall provide intrapartum care that requires minimal intervention and technology including:

 (1) Observation of maternal vital signs;